baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

 #	##	v-c , command line options	##	#

-v-c -u -update	To update the README file, after modify the script. v-c -r		Run v-c -l -lang	To select another, of 67 languages for recognition. v-c -t -try	To try any command, of default lang, or, a [-lang]. v-c -m -mod	To modify the commands file, and the README file. v-c -h		Show instructions README file. v-c --help	Show this message
+v-c -r		Run
+v-c -l -lang	To select another, of 67 languages for recognition. v-c -t -try	To try any command, of default lang, or, a [-lang]. v-c -mic [NUM]	Set port, to default [1,2,3...].
+And, if [input-"1,2,3..."]. v-c -m -mod	To modify the commands file, and the README file. v-c -u -update	To update the README file, after modify the script. v-c -h		Show instructions README file. v-c --help	Show this message